kallsbo/google-cloud-shell-scripts/Firebase/README.md

 Downloads an export from a projects Firestore.
 Since the cloud shell is already authenticated this will work without any additional configuration.

 **usage:** ./getFireStoreProdData.sh {*project name*}

+### getFunctionsConfig.sh
+Downloads the Firebase functions runtime config and outputs to .runtimeconfig.json.
+Script only created to remeber to download the config without remembering the command.

+**usage:** ./getFunctionsConfig.sh